Ipswich Town F.C. in European football

 Ipswich Town Football Club is an English professional association football club who have made numerous appearances in Union of European Football Associations (UEFA) and other European competitions since 1962.
-The first competitive venture in Europe came about as a result of Ipswich winning the First Division title in the 1961–62 season under their manager Alf Ramsey.
+The first competitive venture in Europe came about as a result of Ipswich winning the First Division title in the 1961–62 season under their manager Sir Alf Ramsey.
 The club qualified for the European Cup where they faced amateur Maltese opposition in the first round before being sent out of the contest by Italian champions A.C.
 Milan in the following round.
 Under Bobby Robson's leadership, Ipswich qualified for European football for a decade from 1972, the culmination of which was victory in the final of the 1980–81 UEFA Cup, winning 5–4 on aggregate against Dutch team AZ Alkmaar.
 The club remains undefeated at home throughout their entire history in UEFA-sanctioned European football matches, having played 31 times, winning 25 and drawing 6.

 Ipswich have also played in non-UEFA-sanctioned competitive European football.
 They participated in the Anglo-Italian Cup for a single season and won the Texaco Cup.